-- Active Directory Federation Services (ADFS) was covered back in section 1.2.3 - Lightweight Directory Access Protocol (LDAP) discussed below
+- OAuth, including Active Directory Federation Services (ADFS) was covered back in section 1.2.3 - Lightweight Directory Access Protocol (LDAP) is discussed below - Lightweight Directory Access Protocol over SSL (LDAPS) is discussed in section 1.2.13

 You can log on using your Active Directory username and password if the Active Directory login feature is set up in the Metasys system.
 Metasys uses LDAP (Lightweight Directory Access Protocol) for directory services authentication.
 This optional component provides the convenience of Single Sign-On (SSO) access, a capability that permits users to log on to multiple, secured application User Interfaces without reentering their username and password.